Welcome to the Philippines!

 Settling into your new home will take some time, but like most things it is always easier when you have the help of people who have “been there, done that.”
 ALIG is one of the best sources of information you can have when moving to Alabang.

-If you are wondering how to order bottled water, have your internet installed, find household help, buy a car, choose a school or if you just need to see some friendly faces, then please come to one of our newcomers coffee mornings.
-The morning is free and held in a member’s home, usually in Ayala Alabang village.
+If you are wondering how to order bottled water, have your internet installed, find household help, buy a car, choose a school or if you just need to see some friendly faces, then please come to one of our monthly morning mingles.
+The morning is free and held in a member’s home in Ayala Alabang village.
 It is very informal and it is the best place to bring your list of questions and get some settling in tips.

 Whether you’ve signed your lease on a house in the village, or if you are considering moving here, here is a few of the most frequently asked questions we get about life in Manila South.